2023 Solar Incentives Guide for Jefferson City, MO - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Tax exemptions can come in two forms.
-The first is sales tax exemption, which is applied when you purchase solar panels.
-The second is property tax exemption, which allows you to exclude the value added by your solar system when paying property tax on your house.
+- Tax Exemptions: Tax exemptions may come in one of two forms.
+First, there is sales tax exemption, which is applied at the time you purchase your solar panels.
+The second is property tax exemption.
+This allows you to exclude the added value of your solar system when calculating property tax for your home.

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-To better understand how the new Clean Energy Credit might apply to you, reach out to your local Jefferson City solar installers.
+To fully understand how the new Clean Energy Credit applies to you, get in touch with your local Jefferson City solar installation company.

 State & Local Solar Incentives

-Some solar incentives may be offered at the local or state level.
-Like with federal incentives, these could include rebates, tax credits and more.
-Incentives might be provided by the state of Missouri, or by your county or municipality.
-Some incentives may be available for only a limited time, while others are ongoing.
+Some solar incentives may be provided at the state and local level.
+Similar to federal incentives, these could include tax credits, rebates and more.
+Incentives may be offered by the state of Missouri, or by your county or municipality.
+Certain incentives may be available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Jefferson City